Current Grant-Supported Projects

 About running experiments in the Phonetics Lab

-Prof. Sun-Ah Jun is part of NSF grant BCS-0844106, "The Role of Childhood Language Memory in Adult Language Learning: Korean Adoptees Learning Korean as Adults", with Janet Oh, Terry Au, and Richard Lee, for 2009-2014.Victoria Thatte has NSF grant BCS-0957956 to Megha Sundara (as dissertation advisor), "Development of Phonotactic Knowledge in Infancy", for 2010-2012.
+Prof. Sun-Ah Jun is part of NSF grant BCS-0844106, "The Role of Childhood Language Memory in Adult Language Learning: Korean Adoptees Learning Korean as Adults", with Janet Oh, Terry Au, and Richard Lee, for 2009-2014.Nancy Ward has NSF grant BCS-1226300 to Megha Sundara (as dissertation advisor), "Doctoral Dissertation Research: The role of visual cues in imitating a new sound", for 2012-2014.

 Prof. Megha Sundara has received NSF grant BCS-0951639, "Development of Native Language Preference: Behavioral and Physiological Indices" for 2010-2013.